anonaddy/anonaddy/README.md

 ## I'm trying to reply/send from an alias but it is rejected, what's wrong?

-If you see the rejection message `5.7.1 Recipient address rejected: Access denied` then this means that the alias has been deleted, you must restore it before you can send/reply from it.
+If you see the rejection message `5.7.1 Recipient address rejected: Address does not exist` then this means that the alias has either been deleted or does not yet exist (and you do not have catch-all enabled), you must restore (or create) it before you can send/reply from it.

 If you see the rejection message `5.7.1 Rejected due to missing/failed DMARC policy...` then it is because your AnonAddy recipient's domain either does not have a DMARC policy or it has failed DMARC checks.